 This dataset is useful for Matplotlib visualizations.
 You can create visualizations of exchange rates and currency valuations over time.
 The dataset features more than 20 years of daily exchange rate data.

-There are more than 400,000 records in this dataset, featuring daily circulation for the San Francisco library system.
-You can build visualizations related to new acquisitions, most checked out authors, most checked out titles, etc.
+This dataset has more than 400,000 records featuring daily circulation for the San Francisco library system.
+You can build visualizations related to new acquisitions, most checked-out authors, most checked-out titles, etc.

 This Kaggle dataset features daily trending video data from YouTube.
-Trending videos aren’t necessarily the most watched, but are generally the most interacted-with videos.
-Visualizations include most popular videos of the year or month or most trending videos by artist/creator.
+Trending videos aren’t necessarily the most watched but are generally the most interacted-with videos.
+Visualizations include the most popular videos of the year or month or the most trending videos by the artist/creator.

-This dataset features more than 31 years of unemployment for numerous countries around the world.
-There are a wide range of visualizations you can create, including comparisons of countries, unemployment rates over time, or countries with the lowest unemployment.
+This dataset features more than 31 years of unemployment in numerous countries worldwide.
+There is a wide range of visualizations you can create, including comparisons of countries, unemployment rates over time, or countries with the lowest unemployment.

-This dataset originated on New York State Open Data and features information by station, line, location, etc. You can use this dataset to build visualizations of popular lines or subway maps.
+This dataset originated on New York State Open Data and features station, line, location information, etc. You can use this dataset to visualize popular lines or subway maps.

 Say you want to take a big dataset and investigate.
-As you start to dive into the data, you begin to discover patterns, trends, and anomalies.
+As you dive into the data, you discover patterns, trends, and anomalies.
 These datasets are perfect for exploratory data analysis projects because they contain large amounts of mostly clean data.

-This Airbnb dataset, which is part of a sample data analytics take-home, contains user information for bookings in Brazil.
+This Airbnb dataset, part of a sample data analytics take-home, contains user information for bookings in Brazil.

-This Stripe dataset, which features product usage and marketing data, is perfect for diving into marketing and product analytics to determine how well a product is performing.
+This Stripe dataset, which features product usage and marketing data, is perfect for diving into marketing and product analytics to determine how well a product performs.

-Featuring 4 years of data from a superstore, this dataset is perfect for analyzing and identifying trends, as well as sales forecasting.
+Featuring 4 years of data from a superstore, this dataset is perfect for analyzing and identifying trends and sales forecasting.

 This sample dataset from a Home Depot data science take-home can be used to produce a gross sales forecast for a new product launch.